B4rtDC/DS425-PS/MLProjects/README.md

     - recommender system (cf. Netflix)
 * OBJECTS: a collection of images in 10 discrete categories, provided as a set of .mat files.
     - classification
-* SENSORS: a collection of sensor readings (time series) in cars, provided as .txt file
+* SENSORS: a collection of sensor readings (time series) in cars, provided as .ts file
     - classification
 * FOOD: a collection of recipes provides as a .json or .csv file.
     - classification